nouhaouchaib887/Wikimedia_Stream_to_Opensearch/README.md

 ## Project Overview

-This project demonstrates a data pipeline that retrieves real-time event streams from the Wikimedia `RecentChange` API, sends the data to **Apache Kafka**, and then indexes the data into **OpenSearch** for storage, analysis, and visualization.
+his project uses Kafka to ingest real-time data from the Wikimedia stream, Apache Spark Streaming to process the data continuously, and OpenSearch to index and analyze the data.

 ---

-## Architecture

-1. **Wikimedia API (SSE):**
-   - A real-time stream of page changes (edits, creations, deletions) on Wikimedia projects.

-2. **Kafka Producer:**
+### Key Components:
-   - Retrieves events from the Wikimedia API and sends them to a Kafka topic.
+1. **Producer** :  Fetches events from Wikimedia and sends them to Kafka.

-3. **Kafka Broker:**
-   - Acts as a distributed messaging platform to store and forward events.

-4. **Kafka Consumer:**
+2. **Spark Streaming** : Continuously processes Kafka data and performs aggregations.
-   - Reads the data from Kafka and sends it to OpenSearch.
+3. **Consumer** : Sends the processed Kafka data to OpenSearch.

-5. **OpenSearch:**
-   - Stores the data for searching and visualization.

-6. **OpenSearch Dashboards:**
-   - Creates visualizations and dashboards for real-time monitoring.

----

-## Project Files

-- **`kafka_producer.py`:**
-  Kafka Producer script to send Wikimedia events to Kafka.
-- **`kafka_consumer.py`:**
-  Kafka Consumer script to read data from Kafka and index it into OpenSearch.
-- **`requirements.txt`:**
-  List of Python dependencies.

 ---